Fasttrack-Azure/Cloud-Native/README.md

 ### Overview
 ```
-Contoso is a leading retail e-commerce company for families in Europe, with plans to accelerate the
+Contoso is a leading online bank in Europe, with plans to accelerate the
 development of new products and services worldwide.
 “Our technology platform must be a business enabler.
 That starts by removing limiting factors,” said the Director of Architecture & Technology.
 ```